wajidbaba/global.hackathon/Teams/Echoes/ABOUT.md

 #### Martin Samsa
 Front end developer with a love-hate relationship with CSS
-**update**: our friend Martin hadis having a nasty weekend that started with a visit to the dentists office :( Martin, you have been greately missed!
+**update**: our friend Martin is having a nasty weekend that started with a visit to the dentists office :( Martin, you have been greately missed!
+Get well soon, our frontend needs you ;)

 ## Our story